Got removed from my first blockchain job — now scared to ask for help again

 @snappy-bullet

-This is my second blockchain developer job, and honestly, I’m still a bit shaken from the first one — I got kicked off partly because I asked too many questions and looked “dependent.”
+This is my second blockchain developer job, and I am still not able to come out of that bad experience.
+They didn't want to just because I asked too many questions and looked “dependent.”

-Now I overthink every time I get stuck on a Solidity bug or a gas optimization issue.
+Now, even a normal Solidity bug makes me hesitate.
 If I ask early, I fear being judged again; if I wait too long, I risk breaking something or missing a deadline.

 Replies